 - Computer science during the dot com boom. [↩]

 - Some states, including NY, require both a MS degree and a teaching credential to teach science.
 Despite the fact that a semester of college science teaches you more than a year of HS science. [↩]

 - Science, Technology, Engineering, and Math [↩]

-- But even before this, there was a sign.
-Elbow patches.
-I always thought they were cool, a symbol of knowledge and authority, a fashion statement made by professors (especially those in England).
-Then a friend told me no, it wasn’t a fashion statement.
-Professors were required to wear suits, and had their elbows on desks all day.
-They wore out the fabric, but couldn’t afford to buy new ones, so their wives sewed leather patches on them to keep it from happening again.
+- But even before this, there was a sign: elbow patches.
+I always thought they were cool, a symbol of knowledge and authority.
+Then a friend explained that they weren’t a fashion statement but a sign of poverty.
+Professors were required to wear suits and had their elbows on desks while writing all day.
+They wore out the fabric, but couldn’t afford to buy new suits, so they sewed leather patches on them to keep it from happening again.
 This is why I won’t buy a new jacket with elbow patches, just as I don’t buy jeans with holes in them.
 It’s poverty as a fashion statement. [↩]

 - Yes, force, because they will probably be shy and insecure about it, and not realize adults get a big ego boost just from being consulted.
 Heck, I have to hammer this home to young professionals who already have a job. [↩]

-- I know Ivy Leagues are getting better making sure that happens, but only very recently, and only because they’ve been shamed by alumni donors. [↩]
+- I know Ivy Leagues are making sure that happens, but only very recently, and only because they’ve been shamed by alumni donors. [↩]

 - I have several other ideas along those lines, especially for computer science.
 If you’re an international school who wants input from an authority on the tech hiring process, reach out. [↩]